ThuCommix/Nightingale/readme.md

     var repository = new Repository(session);
 ```

-5. Run the EntityGenerator.exe with a) InputFolder and b) OutputFolder as command line arguments, this will create the C# classes for you (It's located in the Tools folder of the repository and also in the release zip)
+5. Run the ConcordiaFrameworkCli with a) InputFolder and b) OutputFolder as command line arguments, this will create the C# classes for you (It's located in the Tools folder of the repository and also in the release zip)

 6. Create the table in the database (Recreate is an extension method and actually calls Delete and then Create)